Chillon Castle: Restoration

 The result was judged to be exemplary.
 In an 1898 lecture to the Zurich Antiquity Society, Johann Rudolf Rahn boasted about it, while the German Emperor, William II, inquired about the Chillon model when planning the reconstruction of the fortress of Haut-Koenigsbourg.
 Due to these restorations, the castle is in excellent condition and is a good model of feudal architecture.

 Tourism

 From the end of the 18th century, the castle attracted romantic writers and inspired poets from around the world, including Jean-Jacques Rousseau, Victor Hugo, Alexandre Dumas, Gustave Flaubert, Mary Shelley and Lord Byron.
 By 1939, helped by its proximity to the popular tourist destination Montreux, the castle was attracting over 100,000 visitors a year.
 By 2005, this number had increased to 300,000.

-Chillon remains open to the public for visits and tours on an entrance fee basis and is, according to the castle's website, "Switzerland's most visited historic monument".
+Chillon remains, according to the castle's website, "Switzerland's most visited historic monument".
+Entrance costs 15CHF for an adult.
 There are parking spaces and a nearby bus stop.
 Inside the castle are recreations of the interiors of some of the main rooms including the grand bedroom, hall, and cave stores.
 Visitors can view four great halls, three courtyards, and a series of bedrooms including the Camera domini, which was occupied by the Duke of Savoy and is decorated with 14th-century murals.